 Scotland’s third biggest city makes a great hub for car-free adventures and an excellent base for a staycation – scroll to the bottom for more on buses, bikes and places to stay.
 With its maritime heritage, medieval colleges, two picturesque rivers and miles of sandy beach, granite Aberdeen has plenty to see without leaving the city.
 But hop on a train or bus and you can explore all kinds of landscapes, from the clifftop castle of Dunnottar to the long slopes of Loch Ness.

 1. Maritime Museum and more

-Aberdeen has some fabulous free museums and galleries, some just a few steps from the railway station.
+Car-free adventures around Aberdeen start with fabulous free museums and galleries, some just a few steps from the railway station.
 Cross Guild Street outside the station and head up Carmelite Street.
 Already, you’re surrounded by grey granite buildings, twinkling on a sunny day as the light catches the specs of mica in the stone.
 Pop into the tourist info office for a map and bus advice.

 - The Maritime Museum and Art Gallery (both free) are just a short walk away.
 A former chapel and 16th century Provost’s house on Shiprow have been converted to form the multi-floor Maritime museum with great views of the harbour.
 A model oil rig towers up through the central foyer and displays explore the area’s history of fishing and shipbuilding.

 - The Maritime museum is open every day, has a shop and a café.

 - The old fishing village of Footdee is a twenty-minute dockside walk away.
 Or you can hop on the bus 15, which leaves every half an hour from just round the corner on Union Street and runs along the sea.
 As soon as the bus turns away from the sea front, ring the bell to get off…

 2. Old Aberdeen